Queensway Press (imprint of Readers Library Publishing Co. Ltd. (London, UK)

 The jacket below is from #23 in the series, The Haunted House by Hilaire Belloc.
 This title was published in 1937, not long before the series was redesigned and reissued as the New Chevron Series.

 The orange bands on the jacket, below, indicate this title is categorized as “Tales and Short Stories, Humourous and Satirical Works.”
 The jacket spine includes the series number, title, author and price (6d, net).
 The jacket front is crowded with information besides the geometric bands.
 The upper right contains the series name with a chevron above a portrait of the queen.
-Two flowers are also included (I fail to understand the meaning of the flowers).
+Two roses, representing the two English royal dynasties combined upon the cessation of the War of the Roses (and wedding of Henry VII and Elizabeth of York) are also included.
 A list of the “Colour Bands” follows, describing green, red, blue, purple, yellow and orange.
 Blocked off to the upper right is a synopsis of the book.
 The title, author, and illustrator (author G.K.
 Chesterton in this case) are followed by “Complete and Unabridged” the publisher, and price.
 The front jacket flap lists Chevron Books #1 through #8.
 The colored bands continue from the front of the jacket.

 The rear jacket flap contains Chevron Books #9 through #16.
 The back of the jacket #17 through #24.
 A portrait of Belloc and brief bio fill the left half of the back of the jacket.